About Where There’s A Will

 He has since worked with over 750 artists, collected, refurbished and exhibited 800 cricket bats and has sold close to 700 stunning pieces of art on cricket bats which range from painted, penciled, carved to amazing pieces that are sublime, beautiful to fanciful.

-He has inpired 8 exhibitions including the International Cricket Hall of Fame in Bowral, Brightspace Gallery St Kilda Victoria, Kiama NSW, Timbermill Studios Bulli NSW, Perth in Western Australia, Warooka in the Southern Yorke Peninsula South Australia, Robertson in NSW. and Rainbow in Central Victoria.
-The Charity is currently working wtih Bunbury WA and Heyfield Vic.
+We have inpired 10 exhibitions including the International Cricket Hall of Fame in Bowral, Brightspace Gallery St Kilda Victoria, Kiama NSW, Timbermill Studios Bulli NSW, Perth in Western Australia, Warooka in the Southern Yorke Peninsula South Australia, Robertson in NSW, Rainbow in Central Victoria, Bunbury WA and Heyfield VIC.

-Willo has been featured on the ABC 7:30 Report on two occasions, Small Biz Secrets on SBS Australia, Channel 10 Win News and numerous ABC Radio interviews in the Illawarra, Sydney and Perth.
+Willo has been featured on A Current Affair with a full feature story. the ABC 7:30 Report on two occasions, Small Biz Secrets on SBS Australia, Channel 10 Win News and numerous ABC Radio interviews in the Illawarra, Sydney and Perth.
 He has been interviewed and featured in many local media outlets including Highlife Magazine and live reports at his showings on ABC Illawarra Radio with Nick Rheinberger.
 A two month long display at the International Cricket Hall of Fame in Bowral and the Bowral Bookstore witnessed people coming from all over Australia to see the bats first hand in their window display.

 Neil Kearney and Channel 7 featured the Willo story at the 2020 Australian Test Series in Adelaide January 2020 as well as Sydney in 2021.
-Simon Bouda presented Willo on A Current Affair in 2020 and recently a Willo bat was presented to the High Commissioner in Australia House, London and the Governor General of Australia.
-Willo was the guest on Australia All Over with Macca on ABC National an, our Rainbow Innovation Centre Supporting All Abilities was featured on ABC Backroads with Heather Ewart.
+A Willo bat was presented to the High Commissioner in Australia House, London and the Governor General of Australia.
+Willo was the guest on Australia All Over with Macca on ABC National and, our Rainbow Innovation Centre Supporting All Abilities was featured on ABC Backroads with Heather Ewart.

 Not only has Will rallied together a massive community throughout Australia, he has created more awareness about the ability in the disability, the need for communities to come together to integrate and support those living with differences and, he has combined our love of cricket and art into amazing exhibitions.